-Options are a financial product that allow you to profit from fluctuations in an ETF without actually buying the ETF itself.
-Ultimately, this means it is less capital intensive to purchase an option.
-For example, if an ETF is trading at $50, to buy 100 shares costs $5,000 plus fees.
-Since an option only captures fluctuations, it may sell for $1—called the option premium–so controlling 100 shares only costs $100 plus fees [see 5 Important ETF Lessons In Pictures].
+Options are a financial product that allow investors to profit from fluctuations in an ETF without actually buying the ETF itself.
+This means it is less capital-intensive to purchase an option.
+For example, if an ETF is trading at $50, then 100 shares costs $5,000 plus fees.
+Since an option only captures fluctuations, it may sell for $1, called the option premium, thus controlling 100 shares only costs $100 plus fees [see 5 Important ETF Lessons In Pictures].

-Options do have an expiry date though, and whether that expiry date is far away or near is a large determinate in the cost of an option; the further the option from expiry, the higher the cost of the option.
+Options do have an expiry date though, and whether that expiry date is far in the future or near is a large determinate in the cost of an option; the further the option from expiry, the higher the cost of the option.
 The relationship of time-to-expiry and price is represented by the term Theta.

-Since you’re not buying an actual ETF, you’re buying a derivative of it, the option will increase and decrease in value as the price of the ETF fluctuates.
-How much the option price moves relative to the underlying ETF is defined by Delta—or the relationship between changes in price of the two assets.
-Another measure used in options trading is Gamma.
-Gamma is primarily used to see how risk will change (delta) as the price of the ETF changes.
+Since buying an option means buying a derivative of the ETF and not the actual ETF itself, the option will increase and decrease in value as the price of the ETF fluctuates.
+How much the option price moves relative to the underlying ETF is defined by Delta, or the relationship between changes in price of the two assets.
+Another measure used in options trading is Gamma: gamma is primarily used to see how risk will change (delta) as the price of the ETF changes.

-Assume you believe the price of the S&P 500 SPDR ETF (SPY) will rise over the next month.
-If it currently trades as $135, you can buy a call option with a strike price of $135 and with an expiry date of one month or more away.
-Remember though, the further the expiry date the more expensive the option, so don’t choose a further away expiry date than necessary.
+Assume you believe the price of the S&P 500 SPDR ETF (SPY ) will rise over the next month.
+If it currently trades at $135, you can buy a call option with a strike price of $135 and with an expiry date of one month or more away.
+Remember though, the further in the future the expiry date the more expensive the option, so don’t choose a farther expiry date than necessary.
 If the ETF moves above $135 your option will increase in value.

 On the other hand, if the ETF price declines, the most you can lose is the $120 you paid for the option, or you can try to sell the option before expiry to reduce the loss.

-Your loss is limited to the amount you pay for the option.
-As the ETF or stock price rises it eventually reaches your break-even point.
-If it continues to rise your profits are unlimited.
+Loss is limited to the amount paid for the option.
+As the ETF or stock price rises it eventually reaches a break-even point.
+If it continues to rise, profits are unlimited.

 Selling a Call Option

-Selling a call option–called writing a call option–means you are giving someone else (the buyer) the right to buy an ETF at a specified price within a certain time frame.
+Selling a call option, called writing a call option, means you are giving someone else (the buyer) the right to buy an ETF at a specified price within a certain time frame.
 In exchange for this, you receive the premium that is paid by the buyer.
-Since you are giving someone else the right to buy the ETF at a specified price, if you don’t own the ETF—this is called “naked” call writing–and it rises in price considerably, you face infinite losses.
-At the same time your profit is limited to the premium you received for writing the option.
+Since you are giving someone else the right to buy the ETF at a specified price, if you don’t own the ETF (called “naked” call writing) and it rises in price considerably, you face infinite losses.
+At the same time, your profit is limited to the premium you received for writing the option.

-Assume you own 100 shares of the SPDR Gold Trust (GLD).
-You believe gold will rise over the long-term so you want to hold onto your shares, but believe gold will stay near current level, or even drop over the next month.
+Assume you own 100 shares of the SPDR Gold Trust (GLD ).
+You believe gold will rise over the long term so you want to hold on to your shares, but believe gold will stay near current levels, or even drop over the next month.
 To generate some money from your holdings, you decide to a write a call option.

-As of December 14, 2012, GLD trades at $164, so you will write a call that will expire in one month, for a price higher than the current price – $170, for example.
+Let’s say GLD trades at $164; you write a call that will expire in one month for a price higher than the current price, $170, for example.
 This is called an out-of-the-money or OTM call.
 You receive $0.46 per share for writing this option, or $46.
 If the price of GLD stays below $170 you keep the $46, and still own your ETF shares.
 If the price rises above $170 you will need to give your shares to the option buyer at $170, but you still keep the $46 [see 25 Things Every Financial Advisor Should Know About ETFs].

 In general, as the ETF or stock price rises, your profit is limited.
 If the stock drops, you still face the loss from the declining ETF price, but it is at least partially offset by the premium your received.